davisssamuel/binary-bomb/README.md

 # Phase 5

 Opening the `phase_5` function, I immediately saw the another do-while loop and begin examining there.
 I was unfamiliar with the C syntax for the `local_18` assignment, so I had ChatGPT explain it; the assignment was finding the value in `array.3472` at index `local_18 * 4`.
 Every time this loop iterated, it would use the array value from the last iteration,  `local_18`, multiplied by four, to assign a new value to `local_18`.
 It would also add the value of `local_18` to `iVar1`.
 Only if `iVar2` equaled 15 and the second input, `local_14`, was equal to `iVar1` would the phase be defused.
-I was struggling with gdb to debug the execution, so I created a brute force Python script to help me.
+I was struggling to debug the execution with gdb, so I created a brute force Python script to help me.
 The input to defuse this phase was `5 115`.

 ```c
 do {